 Money may be the mother’s milk of politics, but it alone does not guarantee victory.
 Bloomberg’s abysmal showing led him to formally drop out of the race fewer than 24 hours after the polls closed on Tuesday.
 He then endorsed Joe Biden for president.

 I expected Bloomberg would do much better on Super Tuesday than he did.
-Had he done well and continued his campaign, but ended up losing the Democratic nomination to Sanders, I thought it a real possibility he would run a third party candidacy for president.
+Had he done well and continued his campaign, but end up losing the Democratic nomination to Sanders, I thought it a real possibility he would run a third party candidacy for president.
 Instead, he made a colossal waste of $500 million-plus, though it barely put a dent in his overall wealth.
 Never has one spent so much to achieve so little – or nothing.

 Mr. Bloomberg was a very capable mayor of New York City for 12 years.
 He now joins many other successful senators and governors before him from both political parties who made lousy presidential candidates.